 Ask Starbucks to step up to the plate and commit to serving organic dairy milk at all of its locations.

-Seventy-nine percent of the world’s population owns a cell phone and roughly half are made in China.
+Seventy-five percent of the world’s population owns a cell phone, billions of which are made in China.
 In the United States, there are nearly 330 million active cell phones, more than one phone per person.
 As manufacturers rush to meet the rising demand for new and ever-cheaper consumer electronics, they often sacrifice the health and safety of workers.

 There are hundreds of chemicals that are routinely used in electronics manufacturing processes—some are known carcinogens and reproductive toxins, and others are largely untested.
-Manufacturers do not disclose the chemicals they are using.
-Protective gear and rigorous trainings on safe handling are needed but rarely enforced, and often problems of exposure are not detected until workers are already sick.
+Manufacturers do not readily disclose the chemicals they are using.
+Protective gear and rigorous trainings on safe handling are needed but often not enforced, and problems of exposure are sometimes not detected until workers are already sick.

-An estimated two million people work in Apple’s final assembly factories in China and many more work in the factories producing component parts.
-Eliminating benzene, n-hexane and other chemicals known to be harmful to human health from Apple’s supply chain would help prevent more workers from losing their lives or livelihoods themselves because of occupational illnesses from making iPhones.
+An estimated 1.5 million people work in Apple’s supplier factories in China.
+Committing to eliminate benzene, n-hexane and other chemicals known to be harmful to human health from Apple’s supply chain would help prevent more workers from losing their lives or livelihoods because of occupational illnesses from making iPhones.

 Put an end to